 The Company recognises that Board independence is critical to good corporate governance and board effectiveness.
+The Board is committed to assessing this on an ongoing basis with regard to all relevant factors concerned and not just limited to where the Director whose length of service exceeds nine years.
 The Board has in place effective mechanisms to ensure independent views and input are available to the Board.
 The following mechanisms are established by the Board and the implementation and effectiveness of such mechanisms will be reviewed annually.
 The Board considers that such mechanisms have been implemented properly and effectively.